 This is a question I can’t completely answer without knowing your budget and motives.
 However, I can make a few broad suggestions based on my 100-day journey around Switzerland.

 If you are keen on hiking or at least viewing the mountains.
 I highly advise you to stay in Interlaken.
-I’ll go through a few key reasons that make Interlaken the best home-base for your adventures.
+I’ll go through a few key reasons that make Interlaken the best home base for your adventures.

 - Location: Interlaken is a hub.
 If you stay in Murren, Wengen, or Lauterbrunnen you are in a great spot but you are very deep in and to get anywhere else becomes a bit of a journey.
 Especially if you want to go anywhere other than the Jungfrau region you are in for a long-haul trip.
-I based in Interlaken for several weeks and was able to catch the train to Grindelwald in under 45-minutes, Lauterbrunnen in under an hour and also Thun and Brienz in half an hour.
+I was based in Interlaken for several weeks and was able to catch the train to Grindelwald in under 45 minutes, Lauterbrunnen in under an hour, and also Thun and Brienz in half an hour.
 You are more central and I would do things like go up to Murren at midday, do the Via Ferrata, and head home to Interlaken.

 - Interlaken is quite a scenic town itself with lots to do like the Harder Kulm viewpoint, the epic Hardergrat Trail, the Schynige Platte Hike, and activities like Paragliding over the lake.

-Interlaken Budget Accommodation: BEST CHEAP PLACES TO STAY IN INTERLAKEN
+- Interlaken Budget Accommodation: BEST CHEAP PLACES TO STAY IN INTERLAKEN

-WHEN IS THE BEST TO VISIT SWITZERLAND
+BEST TIME TO VISIT SWITZERLAND

 Switzerland is quite multi-dimensional when it comes to weather and the perfect time to visit.
 Unlike some destinations around the world that have one amazing season that is clearly prime for that location, Switzerland is fantastic in the summer and the winter.
-The shoulder seasons are still okay for traveling and you can avoid tourists by opting out of the prime weather windows but it is the main winter and summer that are the popular times of the yeat to travel to Switzerland.
+The shoulder seasons are still okay for traveling and you can avoid tourists by opting out of the prime weather windows but it is the main winter and summer that are the popular times of the year to travel to Switzerland.

 - Best time to visit to avoid crowds (shoulder season): April – June, September – October